IkaiT555/indian-restaurant-takeaway-mba/README.md

    - Lift > 1 means the items are positively associated (they appear together more often than chance).
 And item Y is likely to be bought if item X is alredy bought.
    - Lift = 1 implies no association between items.
    - Lift < 1 means the items are negativity associated.
 Item Y is unlikely to be bought if item X is bought.
+### 🔧Tools Used
+- Python

+  I used Python for data preparation and rules mining because it is flexible, fast, and gives full control over cleaning and transformation steps.
+With libraries like `pandas` for preprocessing and `efficient-apriori` for association rules, I could structure the dataset exactly as needed and generate successfu results.
+- Tableau

+  For visualization, I used Tableau because it’s highly interactive and much easier for non-technical stakeholders to explore.
+Dashboards with metrics like support, confidence, and lift are more intuitive in Tableau than in raw Python output.

 ## 📑Data Preparation
 Main Files: